Luke-Beekham/ShipTesting/README.md

 ## Excepted Release date
-There rlly isn't any but ig start of june 2025
+The game is Released but is a ~~piece of shi~~ a work in progress

 ## How to run code
 Download the shipGame folder, and  find the ship.py file and run it.
 You may have to download python & pygame.

-I shall create a .itch.io page once it's complete.
+I created an itch.io link https://luke-beekham.itch.io/the-first-line

 ## Credits
 1. All made my Me *Luke Beekham*